Mahatma Phule Krishi Vidyapeeth: Alumni

 Some meritorious officers in Indian Administrative Service like Dadasaheb Zagade (IAS) Tanaji Satre (I.A.S), Prabhakar Deshmukh (I.A.S), Chandrakant Dalvi (I.A.S), Umakant Dangat (I.A.S), Shivaji Daund (I.A.S), Vikas Deshmukh (I.A.S), V.J Bhosale (I.A.S), Rajaram Mane (I.A.S), A.R Shinde (I.A.S), Shekhar Gaikwad (I.A.S) are notable alumni of MPKV.
-Apart from these many alumni from MPKV are working in State Services.
+Apart from them, many alumni from MPKV are working in the State Public Services.